Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 Larger models have richer colours

-However, for those more interested in watching TV and movies, the 42OLEDC4 is no slouch, thanks to its dynamic yet balanced picture, excellent contrast and brilliant motion handling.
+However, for those more interested in watching TV and movies, the OLED42C4 is no slouch, thanks to its dynamic yet balanced picture, excellent contrast and brilliant motion handling.
 This allows LG to deliver a vast and cinematic image on a relatively small display (compared to the "conventional" 55- and 65-inch sets on the market).

 Unfortunately, audio isn't one of the 42 C4's strengths, though that is somewhat to be expected for a TV of this stature.
 Thankfully, with the aforementioned four HDMI 2.1 sockets, you can plug a Dolby Atmos soundbar into one connector and still have three open for any consoles, media streamers or gaming PC.
+If you're determined to live with your TV's built-in speakers, though, you will be better served by the Sony A90K.

-Read our full LG 42OLEDC4 review
+Read our full LG OLED42C4 review

 TOP TIP